kpfleming/garaduino/README.md

 * Arduino IDE.
 Required to obtain the toolchain (compiler/linker/etc.) and libraries.
 It is also used to bootstrap the board so that Garaduino can be installed (see Installation section below).
-This can be installed using any available method; this sketch was developed using version 1.8.13 but any recent version should work.
+The IDE can be installed using any available method; this sketch was developed using version 1.8.13 but any recent version should work.

 * Board package for your selected board.
 The simplest way to install